 Step-by-Step Tips for Achieving Authentic Texture and Taste

-- Prepare the base: Heat oil in a heavy-bottomed skillet over medium heat.
-Add cumin seeds and wait for them to crackle-this releases their essential oils.
+- Prepare the base: Heat oil in a heavy skillet.
+Add cumin seeds and wait until they crackle to release oils.

-- Introduce tomatoes and spices: Add chopped tomatoes, turmeric, coriander powder, red chili powder, and salt.
-Cook down until oil separates from the masala, about 8 minutes, stirring occasionally.
+- Introduce tomatoes and spices: Add tomatoes, turmeric, coriander, chili powder, and salt.
+Cook until oil separates from the masala.

-- Simmer: Lower heat and add garam masala, green chilies, and peas.
-Cover and simmer for 10-15 minutes, allowing spices to infuse the beef and moisture to mellow.
+- Simmer: Add garam masala, green chili, and peas.
+Cover and simmer ten to fifteen minutes to meld flavors.

-- Finish and garnish: Stir in lemon juice and fresh cilantro just before serving for a bright, fresh contrast to the rich meat.
+- Finish and garnish: Stir in lemon juice and chopped cilantro just before serving.

 - Prep Time: 20 minutes